Kitchen remodeling · Pasadena, CA

 1

-We come to your Pasadena home, walk through the kitchen, measure, and listen — no pressure, no sales pitch.
+We come to your Pasadena home, measure the kitchen, and listen to what you want from it — no pressure and no script.

 2